odino/odino.github.com/source/_posts/2019-08-08-the-abs-playground-run-abs-code-directly-in-your-browser-whoooop.markdown

 title: "The ABS playground: run ABS code directly in your browser (WHOOOOP!)"
 date: 2019-08-17 18:45
 comments: true
-categories: [ABS, open source, WebAssembly, JavaScript]
+categories: [abs, open source, webassembly, javascript]
 description: "An amazing journey into WebAssembly allowed me to build the ABS playground, where you can run ABS code directly in your browser."
 ---